nsharpe/interview/README.md

 This will instantation a local instance of databases and other technologies on your machine which the application run against.

 Once Docker Compose is up and running run
-`./gradlew clean build` in your terminal
+`./gradlew clean bootRun` in your terminal

+If you want to interact with the rest endpoints without connecting to a database you can run `./gradlew clean restEndpoint:bootRun --args='--spring.profiles.active=RestOnly'`

 ## Interacting with the application